cipher387/osint_stuff_tool_collection/README.md

 | [Find Food Support](https://findfoodsupport.withgoogle.com/) | find places where you can get free food by address (USA) |
 | [Aqicn](https://aqicn.org/map/world/) | Air pollution gauges on the map |
 | [Average Gamma Dose Rate Map](https://eea.government.bg/eea/main-site/bg/output/daily/bulletin-en.html) | Shows measurements of environmental radioactivity in the form of gamma dose rate for the last 24 hours.
 These measurements originate from some 5500 stations in 39 countries |
+A world map where you can see how different buildings look from the inside (number of floors, location of stairways, rooms, doors, etc.).
+The database of the service is not very large yet, but the project is constantly being developed.
 | [Poweroutage](https://poweroutage.com/) | Map with real-time power outage statistics by country and region. |
 | [Open Benches](https://openbenches.org/) | Worldwide map of 22,756 memorial benches (added by users). |
 | [Sondehub](https://sondehub.org/) | Worldwide map of radiosondes with detailed info (altitude, coordinates, frequency, manufacturer, sonde-type and much more) |